 • Recording history through oral and video interviews.

-• Preserving and maintaining the “Old Jail” and other historic buildings.
+• Preserving and maintaining the “Old Jail” museum and the Garrison museum.

 • Identifying and protecting old Southport cemeteries.